-Progress Against Plans On-going Issues 5 No significant issues that would put the Company at major risk.
-Findings 6 No significant findings that would put the Company at major risk.
+Progress Against Plans On-going Issues No significant issues that would put the Company 155005 at major risk.
+Findings No significant findings that would put the rinuings Company at major risk.
+Examination Trends No significant examination trends were noted.

-5 "Issues" are compliance matters that arise from adopting different interpretations.
+&lt;sup>5 "Issues" are compliance matters that arise from adopting different interpretations.

-6 "Findings" are those with concrete basis under the company's policies and rules.
+&lt;sup>6 "Findings" are those with concrete basis under the company's policies and rules.